stylify/web/content/docs/bundler/index.md

 navigationTitle: "@stylify/bundler"

+title: "@stylify/bundler"
-title: "@stylify/bundler is a package for simple CSS generating and bundling in a project."
+description: "@stylify/bundler is a package for simple CSS generating and bundling in a project."
 ---

 Bundler is a package that provides functionality for creating CSS bundles for given files.